How to Close a Bank Account

 Closing a bank account online

 Many banks now offer online account closure options for eligible accounts.
 Typically, this applies to individual accounts with no pending transactions or overdrafts.
-The process and navigation may vary depending on your banking institution.
-For most banks to initiate the process, you can log in to your online banking platform and navigate to the account management section.
+The process and navigation may vary depending on your banking institution, but to initiate the process, you can log in to your online banking platform and navigate to the account management section.

 Confirmation of account closure